MTDCodes/CouchBot.Docs/docs/youtube.rst

      - Example
      - Usage
    * - youtube
-     - ``!cb youtube UC1VkELEdx28lgBg_MBkfcwQ #discord-channel live``
+     - ``!cb youtube "YouTube Creator Name or ID" #discord-channel live``
-     - Adds a creator to your list to announce when Live.
+     - A dropdown will appear.
+Choose the channel to add or remove.
+Adds / Removes a creator to your list to announce when Live.
    * - youtube
-     - ``!cb youtube UC1VkELEdx28lgBg_MBkfcwQ #discord-channel both``
+     - ``!cb youtube "YouTube Creator Name or ID" #discord-channel both``
-     - Adds a creator to your list to announce when Live and/or Published.
+     - A dropdown will appear.
+Choose the channel to add or remove.
+Adds / Removes a creator to your list to announce when Live and/or Published.

 ----------------
 Published Videos